alberthuynh91/image-to-text-react-tesseractjs/README.md

+## Image To Text React TesseractJS

+A simple app built with React and TesseractJS to parse text from an image

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).